maggiesleepy/ici_template/README.md

 | Average Income                           | 2016                     | Ave_Income                                  |
 | Population                               | 2016                     | Totalpop                                    |
 | Medical Resources                        | 2016                     | Medi_Service_per                            |

+After the data cleaning process, we created a dataset that combined all the columns we needed from the datasets listed above, and we called it final_data_1.
+In final_data_1, there are total of 42 columns, but some of them are for future development, so the table above only list the column that we use to get our result.

 ## File Structure